-In September 2008, Robin Williams started touring for his one-man stand-up comedy show, Weapons of Self Destruction, focusing on "social and political absurdities."
+In September 2008, Williams started touring for his one-man stand-up comedy show, Weapons of Self Destruction, focusing on "social and political absurdities."
 That same year, he and Garces divorced, citing irreconcilable differences.

 Williams poured his energy into his sold-out shows, but health problems would derail the comedian in March of 2009.
 Several months into his fast-paced tour, Williams began experiencing shortness of breath.
 The complications led him to cancel performances and he ended up undergoing heart surgery.

 While Williams was recovering, the actor was once again seen playing Teddy Roosevelt in Night at the Museum: Battle of the Smithsonian.
 In November 2009, he starred alongside John Travolta in the Disney film Old Dogs.

 Williams continued working on a number of different projects.
 He made guest appearances on TV shows like Louie and Wilfred.
 In March 2011, he appeared on Broadway as part of the original cast of Bengal Tiger at the Baghdad Zoo, with the show running until July.
 On the big screen, reprising his roles of Ramon and Lovelace from the 2006 original, he lent his voice to the 2011 animated sequel Happy Feet Two.
 He and graphic designer Susan Schneider also tied the knot that October.